sorare/api/README.md

 For short and long-lived authentication, you should request a [JWT token](https://jwt.io/).

 We provide JWT tokens within the `signIn` mutation.
-They can be retrieve using the following mutation:
+They can be retrieved using the following mutation:

 ```gql
 mutation SignInMutation($input: signInInput!) {